The Rake | Horror Story

 They reached the hallway, the front door in sight, its brass knob glinting in the dim light.
 Tom’s hand was on the lock when the ceiling above them cracked, plaster raining down, dust choking the air.

 The creature dropped through, landing in a crouch, its pale, hairless body glistening like a skinned animal.
-It was thinner than Tom had imagined, its ribs stark, its limbs unnaturally long, ending in claws that clicked on the hardwood.
+It was thinner than Tom had imagined, its ribs unusual, its limbs unnaturally long, ending in claws that clicked on the hardwood.
 Its eyes locked onto them, black voids that seemed to suck in the light, its mouth twitching into a grotesque parody of a smile, its teeth jagged and yellowed.

 “Get back!”
 Tom roared, firing the shotgun.